At what temperature should I drink my coffee?

 Recommended temperature

 The extraction temperature can affect the quality of coffee because it alters its total dissolved solids or TDS.
-Furthermore, a very high temperature can mask a poor quality coffee that, once tempered, would be very (even more) unpleasant to the palate.
+Moreover, a very high temperature can mask a poor quality coffee that, once tempered, would be very (even more) unpleasant to the palate.

 In general terms, coffee is extracted at around 90ºC and served between 49ºC and 60ºC.
 However, there are some exceptions: if the sweeter and rounder notes are to be highlighted, it can be served at a higher temperature, between 68ºC and 79ºC.
-On the other hand, coffees with shinier and sharper profiles are recommended to be served between 49ºC and 60ºC.
+On the other hand, coffees with brighter and sharper profiles are recommended to be served between 49ºC and 60ºC.
 If milk is added to the coffee, the Specialty Coffee Association advises not to exceed 65ºC and not to go below 55ºC, and that the temperature of the final beverage should not be lower than 50ºC or higher than 70ºC.

 Science confirms these observations.
 In a study of the Coffee Center of the University of California Davis for which more than 3 thousand cups of coffee were tested to a group of 100 people, it was concluded that the majority of people prefer their coffee at a temperature between 58ºC and 66ºC, which is quickly reached when served between 68ºC and 70ºC.